 - A spring mix of flowers in a vase can make for the perfect centerpiece.

 - Lace doilies below the flowers can add elegance.

 - Flower garlands can adorn tables and the perimeters of the room.

 - Use matching tea cups and teapots set onto serving trays to decorate the tables and double as the tableware necessary for "tea time."

 Send guests home with a trinket from the day.
-For a garden party, send them home with packet of seeds and small garden tools.
+These can be similar to bridal shower favors.
+For a garden party, send them home with a packet of seeds and small garden tools.
 For a tea time party, send them home with their tea cup, saucer, and tea bag.

 Bridesmaids' Luncheon Etiquette

 Etiquette is something that covers all areas of the luncheon.